Frequency of human herpesvirus 6 DNA detection in cerebrospinal fluid in immunocompetent children and its diagnostic value

 Abstract

-BACKGROUND: Human herpes virus type 6 (HHV-6) is a widespread pathogen well known as the causative agent of exanthem subitum in children.
-However, little is known about the frequency and significance of HHV-6 detection in cerebrospinal fluid (CSF) and its role in the development of meningoencephalitis in immunocompetent children.
+Background: Human herpesvirus 6 is a widespread pathogen, well known as the causative agent of exanthema subitum in children.
+However, data on the frequency of human herpesvirus 6 detection in cerebrospinal fluid and its role in the development of meningoencephalitis in immunocompetent children remain limited.

-CONCLUSION: Over 12 years, out of 712 patients with suspected meningitis and/or encephalitis, HHV-6 meningoencephalitis was confirmed in only 2 infants (0.3%).
-HHV-6 DNA can be detected in unchanged CSF in primary HHV-6 infection, which must be taken into account when making a diagnosis and decision of antiviral therapy.
+Conclusion: Over 12 years, among 712 patients at Filatov Children’s City Clinical Hospital No. 5 with suspected meningitis and/or encephalitis, human herpesvirus 6 meningoencephalitis was confirmed in only 2 infants (0.3%).
+Human herpesvirus 6 DNA may be present in normal cerebrospinal fluid during primary herpesvirus infection.
+This should be considered when establishing a diagnosis and deciding on the initiation of antiviral therapy.

 About the authors